WHAT IS A WORK ACCIDENT?

 b) Education, Awareness and Competence

-The organization should ensure that personnel performing tasks in the workplace that may affect OHS under its control are competent in terms of appropriate education, training or experience, and should maintain relevant records.
+The organization must ensure that personnel performing tasks under its control that may affect OSH in the workplace are competent in terms of appropriate education, training or experience and maintain relevant records.

-The organization should identify the need for training regarding OH&S risks and its OH&S management system.
-The organization should provide trainings or take measures to meet this need, evaluate the effectiveness of the training or measure taken, and keep the relevant records.
+The organization must determine the need for training on OSH risks and the OSH management system.
+The organization must provide training or take measures to meet this need, evaluate the effectiveness of the training or measures taken and keep records of this.

 There are 3 types of training;